Woman's Ex Doesn't Want Their Son To Know His Heritage, She Insists And Teaches Him Herself Against Ex's Wishes

 Cultural Identity and Parenting Decisions

 The desire to impart cultural heritage to children, especially in the context of mixed heritage, is often rooted in deep emotional and psychological needs.
-According to Dr. Robert Putnam's research on social capital, individuals who maintain connections to their cultural roots tend to experience greater social cohesion and personal identity.
+Individuals who maintain connections to their cultural roots tend to experience greater social cohesion and personal identity.
 Parents often feel compelled to ensure their children have a strong sense of belonging and identity.

 This drive can create tension when co-parenting arrangements diverge on cultural values, leading to emotional conflicts.

-Dr. Maria Thompson, a cultural psychologist, notes that teaching children about their heritage is vital for their sense of identity and belonging.
+Teaching children about their heritage is essential for cultivating a strong sense of identity and belonging.

 OP has offered the following explanation for why they think they might be the AH: